Anup Soni: Web series

+Plays

 Television host

 He has hosted the popular real-life-based crime show Crime Patrol since 2010 and he became so popular among viewers as the host of the show.
 In 2018, he decided to exit the show citing that currently, he wants to focus on his acting career in films and other TV shows.
 Since his exit, the show is now aired by actors like Divyanka Tripathi and Sonali Kulkarni.